-If you want to borrow money and pay back an amount every month, a personal loan is one option.
+If you want to borrow money and pay back a fixed amount every month, a personal loan is one option.
 Here’s what you need to think about before you borrow and how to make sure you get the best deal for you.

 What is a personal loan?

-Personal loans are loans that a bank or other lender makes that are not secured against any asset such as your property.
+Personal loans are loans that a bank or other lender makes that are not secured against any asset such as your home.

 They’re also known as unsecured loans.